GregoryUnderscore/Mining-Automation-Miner-Stats/ReadMe.md

 ### **How to Use**

 1. Follow the instructions first at https://github.com/GregoryUnderscore/Mining-Automation-ZergPool.com
-2. Clone this repository
+2. Download the latest release and extract it to a folder.
 3. Update the MinerStats.hcl file with the appropriate details.
+There is no need to change the miner software algorithm and parameter settings unless you know they are incorrect.
+They should be accurate (or close).
+You will need to add your file path to the miner software setup.
-4. go run minerStats.go
+4. Run the minerStats.exe or minerStats (on Linux) and wait for it to finish.
+It could take a few hours if all supported mining software are assessed.

 ### **Included Reports**
 In the sql folder are SQL reports.
 There are reports to see profitability estimates and actuals (daily).
 Also, there is a report